Leonie ter Braak: Film

+Television appearances

+In 2015, she was a guest in the first episode of De Jopie Parlevliet Show, a talk show hosted by Richard Groenendijk as his alter ego Jopie Parlevliet.
+Ter Braak was one of the contestants in the 2020 season of the television show Wie is de Mol?.

 Ter Braak was one of the contestants in the 2023 television photography show Het Perfecte Plaatje op Reis.
 In the show, contestants compete to create the best photo in various challenges.
 She finished in first place.
 She also appeared in a 2023 episode of the show Rooijakkers over de vloer presented by Art Rooijakkers.

-In 2024, she presented the television news quiz show Wat een dag!.
-The show was cancelled after disappointing viewing figures.
-She also presents B&B Vol Liefde.
-As of August 2025, she is scheduled to become one of the hosts of the talk show RTL Tonight in January 2026.
+She was a contestant in the 2026 King's Day Special of the singing competition television show The Masked Singer.